Flamurtari Sports Palace

 Flamurtari Sports Palace is an indoor sporting arena located in Vlorë, Albania.
 Built in 1979, it is located next to Flamurtari Stadium and houses the offices of Flamurtari Sports Club.
 The arena has a capacity of 2,040 and hosts a range of indoor sports including basketball, volleyball, futsal and boxing.

+Events

+The play-off of the 2023–24 Liga Unike was held in the Flamurtari Sports Palace.